darklord1611/ScoreFlow/README.md

 # ScoreFlow

 ## Introduction
-ScoreFlow is an automated multiagent workflow generation and optimization method, which leverages efficient gradient-based optimization in a continuous space.
+ScoreFlow is an automated multi-agent workflow generation and optimization method, which leverages efficient gradient-based optimization in a continuous space.
 ScoreFlow incorporates Score-DPO, a novel variant of the direct preference optimization method that accounts for quantitative feedback.
 Across six benchmarks spanning question answering, coding, and mathematical reasoning, ScoreFlow achieves an 8.2\% improvement over existing baselines.
 Moreover, it empowers smaller models to outperform larger ones with lower inference costs.

 <img src="figures/pipeline.png" alt="Pipeline of ScoreFlow" width="900" style="display: block; margin: auto;">